Drug Addiction Treatment Programs

 Medical Detox at American Addiction Centers

-This biochemistry component of the addiction disease is why professionals and medical research strongly recommend that individuals seek detox services instead of quitting cold turkey.
+This biochemistry component of the addiction disease is why professionals and medical research strongly recommend that individuals seek supervised detox services instead of quitting cold turkey.

 How Detox Works at AAC